unalunsal/ML-for-Portfolio-Optimization/README.md

 # Machine Learning for Trading (Work in Progress)
-I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack.
+I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack SciPy.
 Each file in this repository can be ran seperately.

 # sharpe_ratio.py